uam-eps-se/teaching-dgp24-digitaltwin-team5/README.md

 - "wc": Injects a co2 value of 801ppm in a random room.
 - "ip": Removes all people from a random room.
 - "restart": Sets the temperature/co2/people of all rooms to 23C/500ppm/5.

-The React front-end should now be running at localhost:3000.

 ## User Manual